pedropb/machine-learning-nanodegree/classes/unsupervised-learning/feature-engineering.md

 **Answer:** SVM and K-means are affected by feature rescaling.
 For instance, take the feature rescaling example where `weight` and `height` were rescaled, so that their contributions to the outcome would be the same (i.e: between 0 and 1).
 Because SVM and K-means compute distances, scaling the features would affect the calculated distances and therefore would affect the result.

 In contrast, Decision Trees and Linear Regression don't measure distances.
 Decision Trees define for each feature available some constant value in order to split the data.
 So if we scale that feature, we will be scaling the constant split value by the same amount and the result won't be changed.
 In a similar way, Linear Regression defines coefficients for each feature available, so they are independent from each other and rescaling the features won't change the results

+## Why Feature Selection?

+- Knowledge Discovery: usually we don't need all the features to solve a problem.
+Also, selecting the important features allow us to understand, interpret, visualize and get more insights about the problem.
+    - Interpretability
+    - Insight
+- Curse of dimensionality: to correctly fit a model, we need 2<sup>n</sup> training data, where `n` is the number of features of our model.